 Normative vs Informative within this document.

 This document uses the word “must” to describe how mandatory functionality for S-100 ECDIS must be implemented.
 Some parts of the S-100 framework are also described in overview to provide useful context for implementers.
 Where this is the case some sections are marked as “Informative” to clarify.

+Non-mandatory requirements or recommendations to implementers are indicated using word “shall” or “should”.

-Mandatory functionality is achieved by the implementation of the relevant parts of S-100.
+Mandatory functionality is achieved by the implementation of the relevant parts of S-100 and S-98.
 In all cases the content of the published, operational IHO product specifications are also normative.